cisco/mindmeld/docs/source/blueprints/food_ordering.rst

     'text': "I'd like a mujaddara wrap and two chicken kebab from palmyra" }

-For the data distributed with this blueprint, the baseline performance is already high enough to be usable out-of-the-box.
+For the data distributed with this blueprint, the baseline performance is already high.
 However, when extending the blueprint with your own custom food ordering data, you may find that the default settings may not be optimal and you could get better accuracy by individually optimizing each of the NLP components.

 A good place to start is by inspecting the baseline configuration used by the different classifiers.
 The user guide lists and describes all of the available configuration options in detail.
 As an example, the code below shows how to access the model and feature extraction settings for the Intent Classifier.